 Generally speaking, the beaches in the north are overlooked when compared to the southern parts of Portugal.
 But there’s still a cool spot or two for some surfing.
 Granted, the water is way, way cooler, but that’s never stopped free-spirited travellers before.
 A few spots to mark on your “must visit” lists include Viana do Castelo, Matosinhos, and Espinho.
 Experienced surfers should give the waves of Praia do Cabedelo in Viana do Castelo a go.
 The winds are mighty, which means windsurfing can also be enjoyed.
 Win-win.

 Good to know: Spring through autumn marks the best time to surf in Porto.
-We recommend that beginners and intermediates start with Matosinhos beach.
-Its a long 1km sandy beach with a few different points on it.
-The set up is a mix of beach break and reef break and parts of it are sheltered so it handles larger swell.
+We recommend that beginners and intermediates start with Matosinhos Beach.
+It’s a long 1km sandy beach with a few different points on it.
+The set-up is a mix of beach break and reef break and parts of it are sheltered so it handles larger swell.

 We bet your mind is already set on making waves, so make the rest of your holiday planning easy on yourself!
-Get in touch with our concierge team who can help you find a villa close by to the best surfing in Portugal.
+Get in touch with our concierge team who can help you find a villa close to the best surfing in Portugal.

 RELATED POSTS